ipums/ipums.github.io/_posts/2016-05-19-unicorn-2-version-control.md

 #### Version Number in File Properties

-Using the [instructions][] [^3] provided by Chip Pearson, we can set various file properties of the development edition.
+Using [instructions][change-file-props] based on the ones provided by Chip Pearson, we can set various file properties of the development edition.
 In particular, we put special markers in the Title and Comment properties:

 ![Development edition - file info]({{site.urlimg}}/Simple-Toolkit_props-dev.png)